nkwib/weroad-be/README_WR.md

 #### The back-end project should have:

-1. A login endpoint to retrieve the user roles;
+1. A login endpoint to retrieve the user roles; [x]
 2. A private (admin) endpoint to create new users.
 If you want, this could be a DB seeder.
-This will mainly be used to generate users for this exercise;
+This will mainly be used to generate users for this exercise; [x]
-3. A private (admin) endpoint to create new travels;
+3. A private (admin) endpoint to create new travels; [x]
-4. A private (admin) endpoint to create new tours for travel;
+4. A private (admin) endpoint to create new tours for travel; [x]
-5. A private (admin) endpoint to delete a travel;
+5. A private (admin) endpoint to delete a travel; [x]
 6. A public (no auth) endpoint to get a list of paginated travels and associated tours.
 It must return only `public` travels;
-7. (optional) A private (editor) endpoint to update a tour;
+7. (optional) A private (editor) endpoint to update a tour; [x]
 8. (optional) A public (no auth) endpoint to get a list of paginated tours by the travel `slug` (e.g. all the tours of the travel `foo-bar`).
 Users can filter (search) the results by `priceFrom`, `priceTo`, `startingDate`, `endingDate`.
 User can sort the list by `price` asc and desc.
 They will **always** be sorted, after every additional user-provided filter, by `startingDate` asc.

 #### The front-end project should have:
-1. A page that allows to interact with the travel end-points described above
+1. A page that allows to interact with the travel end-points described above [x]
-3. Roles should be considered in the user interaction within the pages (e.g only admins can delete travel)
+3. Roles should be considered in the user interaction within the pages (e.g only admins can delete travel) [x]
-4. A page that lists the paginated travels and links to the single travel
+4. A page that lists the paginated travels and links to the single travel [x]
-5. (optional) A page that lists the paginated tours and links to the single tour
+5. (optional) A page that lists the paginated tours and links to the single tour [x]
-6. (optional) A page that allows to interact with the tour end-points described above
+6. (optional) A page that allows to interact with the tour end-points described above [x]

 ## What we would like to see?
 - NestJs and idiomatic syntax (back-end) OK
-- VueJs (or Nuxt), Vuex (front-end)
+- VueJs (or Nuxt), Vuex (front-end) OK
-- Automated tests (back-end)
+- Automated tests (back-end) OK
 - GraphQL endpoints (back-end) OK
 - Usage of ORM  (back-end)  OK
 - Good project setup with linter/formatter (front-end/back-end) OK

 ## Notes
 - You should provide instructions on how to set up and start the project in local environment
-- You are free to organize the project as you prefer, a good project organization is appreciated
+- You are free to organize the project as you prefer, a good project organization is appreciated OK
 - For the front-end part feel free to use the libraries and component libraries you are most proficient with
 - We use UUIDs as primary keys instead of incremental IDs, but it's not required for you to use them, although highly appreciated;
-- **Tours prices** are integer multiplied by 100: for example, €999 euro will be `99900`, but, when returned to Frontends, they will be formatted (`99900 / 100`);
+- **Tours prices** are integer multiplied by 100: for example, €999 euro will be `99900`, but, when returned to Frontends, they will be formatted (`99900 / 100`); OK
-- **Tours names** inside the `samples` are a kind-of what we use internally, but you can use whatever you want;
+- **Tours names** inside the `samples` are a kind-of what we use internally, but you can use whatever you want; OK
-- Every `admin` user will also have the `editor` permissions;
+- Every `admin` user will also have the `editor` permissions; OK
 - In the `samples` folder you can find JSON files containing fake data to get started with;
 - Feel free to add to the project whatever you want!